 Hi, I’m Alexander and I’m a 3rd year Theatre Arts, Education and Deaf Studies student.
 Outside of my course I really enjoy getting stuck in with the Christian Union and a local church, they’re both such a friendly bunch!
-In my spare time I like to do some craft and during the summer holidays I enjoy going away to France.
+In my spare time I like to do some crafts and during the summer holidays I enjoy going away to France.

-My name is Ciara Roddy and I’m a History and English Literature student, which is really fun – although it’s a lot less reading of Harry Potter and more Charles Dickins, but I got over that pretty quickly.
+My name is Ciara Roddy and I’m a History and English Literature student, which is really fun – although it’s a lot less reading of Harry Potter and more Charles Dickens, but I got over that pretty quickly.
 I’m in the Drama Society and love to produce plays and do the marketing for university plays and for local theatre companies in Reading.
 I’m a singer but not a dancer (it’s not something you want to see, trust me) and I love to act!
 I also have a passion for writing, marketing and publishing and hope to have a career in it someday.

 Hi, I’m Rebecca – a second year Accounting student on the PWC ‘Flying Start Degree’.
 Originally from Dorset, I Lived in Childs hall in my first year, and a Stenton townhouse in my second.